ContaoBayern/reveal.js-for-Contao/README.md

 Integrate reveal.js in Contao CMS in just a few steps.

-### This is free software and can be used 'as is', for license of reveal.js pleas visit <a href="https://github.com/hakimel/reveal.js" target="_blank">reveal.js repository on GitHub</a>
+### This is free software and can be used 'as is', for license of reveal.js please visit <a href="https://github.com/hakimel/reveal.js" target="_blank">reveal.js repository on GitHub</a>

 #### For questions concerning the license, installation or options of reveal.js please read <a href="https://github.com/hakimel/reveal.js" target="_blank">reveal.js repository on GitHub</a>

 ## Installation

 - Download reveal.js_for_contao.cto
 - Import into your contao-3.5.8 installation
 - Choose theme from files/reveal/css/theme-folder